enbock/corejs-w3c/examples/HelloWorld.md

 		window.addEventListener("load", this.app);
 	});

+That's it.

 ## How does it work?

 	namespace("HelloWorld", function() {});

-*`namespace`* create a now context object inside of the global context.
+*`namespace`* create a new context object inside of the global context.
-Normalize is that the `windows` object of the browser.
+The global context is normalize the `window` object of the browser.
-You can change it with:
+You can change it, if needed, with:

 	use.context = theNewGlobalContextFuntionObject;

-The anonymous function contains the **loading code**.
-That means, that after the namespace creation that function will not be exists.
-To have the objects and classes stored in the namespace is it necessary to add them to the `this` object.
+The anonymous function of the `namespace` call contains the **loader code**.
+That means, that after the namespace creation this function will not anymore exists.
+To have the objects and classes stored in the namespace, is it necessary to add them to the `this` object.

 	this.Main = Main.prototype.constructor = Main;